 Medical terminology is the language healthcare professionals use to describe symptoms, diagnoses, and medical procedures.
-For those employed in the healthcare industry, medical terminology is used daily.
-If you’re not in the healthcare industry, it is still extremely helpful to have a grasp on medical terminology.
+People who work in the healthcare industry use medical terminology daily.
+If you’re not in the healthcare industry, it is still extremely helpful to have a grasp of medical terminology.

 Understanding medical terminology isn’t just for nurses, doctors, and medical practitioners.
-If you have a career in medical transcription, medical coding, or medical office assistance, you should have a strong understanding of the medical language.
-Because you are dealing with patient records and communicating with other healthcare professionals on a daily basis, you will need to be well versed in the medical language.
+If you have a career in the healthcare industry, you should have a strong understanding of the medical language.
+Because you are dealing with patient records daily, you will need to understand the medical language very well.

-If you’re a Medical Transcriptionist or Medical Coder, you’ve probably done a simple Google search or consulted the Stedman’s Medical Dictionary to look up the correct spelling or definition of a medical term you aren’t familiar with.
+Of course, you can do a simple Google search or consulted the Stedman’s Medical Dictionary to look up the correct spelling or definition of a medical term.
 But doing this wastes precious time that could potentially affect an emergency situation.

 Without an understanding of medical terminology, there is too much room for error; in the medical field, one small mistake can make a big difference in a patient’s life.
-For example, the wrong medication could be prescribed or a diagnosis can be misinterpreted.
-In fact, a 2016 study found that medical error is the third leading cause of death in the United States, after heart disease and cancer.
+For example, someone can prescribe the wrong medication or misinterpret the diagnosis.
+In fact, a study found that medical error is the third leading cause of death in the United States, after heart disease and cancer.

-If you’re considering a career as an MOA (Medical Office Assistant), then having a medical terminology course under your belt is definitely an asset.
+If you’re considering a career as a Medical Office Assistant, then having a Medical Terminology course under your belt is definitely an asset.
 Being familiar with certain medical terms and procedures will make your job a lot easier.
-In fact, CanScribe’s new Administrative Assistant / Virtual Assistant course and the Medical Terminology course make a great pair for those hoping to become a Medical Office Assistant.
+In fact, CanScribe’s Virtual Assistant course and Medical Terminology course make a great pair for those hoping to become a Medical Office Assistant.
 Give it a try!